sebjoseph122/combinedcodonoptimisation/README.md

 # combinedcodonoptimisation

-main.py contains code to generate sequence from a given input protein sequences.
+main.py contains code to generate sequence from a given input protein sequences for multiple organisms.

 rarecodons.py contains a function "get_rare_codons()" which returns the rare codons for a given organism obtained from the codon tables which we can generate.
 This function is used in main.